Co-Design of Soft Gripper with Neural Physics: Conclusion

 \section{Conclusion}

 We have presented a uniform-pressure tendon routing model for flexure-based soft fingers, and a co‐design framework for soft grippers that jointly optimizes both the spatial distribution of stiffness and the grasping pose using a neural surrogate trained on high‐fidelity simulations.
 By replacing costly finite‐element evaluations with a fast, differentiable model, our method enabled efficient gradient‐based updates while retaining broad exploration via sample‐based initialization.
-Hardware experiments confirmed that the resulting gripper designs achieve superior load‐bearing capacity and grasp stability compared to both rigid and highly compliant baselines.
-Looking forward, our surrogate‐driven pipeline can be extended to richer parameterizations, such as multi‐material or more complex tendon routings, and longer‐horizon manipulation tasks by integrating the current large action model to explore more diverse interactions.
+Hardware experiments showed that the resulting gripper has better load‐bearing capacity and grasp stability compared to both rigid and highly compliant designs.
+Looking forward, our surrogate‐driven pipeline can be extended to richer parameterizations and longer‐horizon manipulation tasks by integrating large action models to explore more diverse interactions.
 We anticipate that this combination of data‐driven optimization will generalize to a wide variety of soft robot systems, speed up the manufacturing cycle, and discover new, more generalizable designs.